U.S. News Rankings

 Campus Info & Services

-Rogers State University offers a number of student services including nonremedial tutoring, day care, health service, and health insurance.
+Rogers State University offers a number of student services including nonremedial tutoring, health service, and health insurance.
 Rogers State University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at Rogers State University, 99 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Rogers State University.

 |Students who have cars on campus||99%|